myles/2018-11-01-python-36-f-strings/README.md

-# Python 3's f-strings
+# Python 3.6's f-strings

-The Jupyter Notebook for a talk I gave at 23 October 2018 Python Toronto Meetup.
+The Jupyter Notebook for a talk I gave at Pollyhack on 1 November 2018.